alyssafink/Categorizing-Tucson-Homes-For-Equitable-Energy-Retrofits/scripts/README.md

 ## Scripts
+Note that both were written in R 4.4.1.

 ### `datacleaning_residentialtaxassessor.R`
 This script cleans the tax assessor data and assigns each relevant parcel to a home category (segment).